 This model can be used to determine the makes and models of cars from different types of footage.

 Explainable – This model has a built-in explainability feature.
-Click here to read more about model explainability.
+What is model explainability?.

 This model was tested on a subset of the Wikipedia Language Identification Dataset and achieved an average recall of 0.95, an average precision of 0.95, and an average F1 score of 0.95.
 During evaluation, it was observed that the model’s selectance improved as the length of the text it processes increased.